 - Total cost: $55

-Now finish the storage cabinet as desired.
+Now finish the medicine cabinet as desired.
 I painted then distressed vigorously with my sander and stained to add age.
 Seal everything with polyurethane especially considering the bathroom is a humid environment.

 Attach the window using regular hinges, add a handle and magnetic catch at top inside (pictured down below).